bw-math/bw-math/source/assignments/problems/statistics/05_CONFIDENCE.rst

 1. **Critical Values**

-A population of Twirly Deedles is normally distributed with a mean of 50 zoomies and a standard deviation of 5 zoomies.
-Suppose you sample 25 Twirly Deedles and calculate the average amount of zoomies.
+The time it takes a given AP Statistics student to finish one of Mr. Moore's exams is Normally distributed with a mean of 50 minutes and a standard deviation of 10 minutes.
+You draw a simple random sample of 30 AP Statistics students and force them to take one of Mr. Moore's exams.
+You record the time it takes each individual in your sample to complete the exam and calculate the average.

 	a.
-Describe the sampling distribution for the mean amount of zoomies.
+Describe the sampling distribution for the average amount of time it takes a sample of this many AP statistics students to complete Mr. Moore's exam.
+What are the mean and standard deviation of the sampling distribution?

 	b.
-Find the critical values for the following confidence levels:
+Find the standardized critical values for the following confidence levels:

 		i.
 90%

 		ii.
 95%

+		iii.
+99%

+	c.
+Using the Z-score formula :math:`z = \frac{ \bar{x} - \mu }{ \frac{s}{\sqrt{n}} }`, find the values of the sample mean that correspond to the following confidence levels:

+		i.
+90%

 		ii.
+95%

+		iii.
 99%

-	b.
+	d.
 Draw three Normal curves for the mean zoomies sampling distribution.
 For each confidence level in *part b*, label the critical values on the horizontal axis of one of the graphs.
 Shade in the area that corresponds to the given confidence level on that graph.

+	e.
+Using the graphs from *part d*, write a few sentences interpretting the calculated values from *part c*.

-	c.
-Using the graphs from *part b*, what conclusion can you draw about the relationship between the width of the estimation interval (i.e., the *precision* of the estimate) and the confidence level
+	f.
+Using the graphs from *part d*, what conclusion can you draw about the relationship between the width of the estimation interval (i.e., the *precision* of the estimate) and the confidence level.

 2. **Error**

-According to the most recent estimates, approximately 8% of males are born colorblind.
+According to the most recent estimates (by which I mean, whatever the top result on Google said), approximately 8% of males are born colorblind.

 	a.
-Find the standard error for the proportion of males that are color blind in a sample of 100 men.
+Find the standard error for the proportion of males that are color blind in a sample of 100 males.

 	b.
-Find the standard error for the proportion of males that are color blind in a sample of 150 men.
+Find the standard error for the proportion of males that are color blind in a sample of 150 males.

 	c.
-Find the standard error for the proportion of males that are color blind in a sample of 200 men.
+Find the standard error for the proportion of males that are color blind in a sample of 200 males.

 	d.
+What is the relationship between the standard error and the number of samples?
+What does this tell you about the shape of the sampling distribution as n increases?

+	e.
 How large of a sample would you need to get a margin of error that is no more than 0.04?

-	e.
+	f.
 How large of a sample would you need to get a margin of error that is no more than 0.01?

-	f.
+	g.
 How large of a sample would you need to get a margin of error that is no more than 0.001?

+	h.
+What is the relationship between the width of the margin of error and the number of samples?
+How many samples would you need to get a margin of error equal to 0?

 3. **Estimates**